willowtreeapps/xambuild/README.md

 	* `wipe` wipes your nuget cache and all cached files.
 Using this in conjunction with the clean command fixes 99% of strange build issues, especially when changing nuget sources.
 	* `restoreAll` restores the nuget packages for your project and all subprojects in one fell swoop.
 This is useful after fresh clones and wipes.

+`launch.json` and `tasks.json` files designed for use with Visual Studio Code have also been provided.

 ### Error codes:
 * 0: Success.
 * 1: Cancelled by keyboard interrupt.